 By Randall Parrish in 1907

-By daring, endurance, resourcefulness, and constant devotion to duty these men have endurance, resourcefulness, and constant devotion to duty these men have won fame that will endure in the history of the Plains.
-Tireless as the Indian, knowing their traits, characteristics, habits; reading the secrets of the Plains like an open book, careless of personal danger, and inured to loneliness, they remained on the skirmish line of civilization, and of many of them the fate is unknown.
+By daring, endurance, resourcefulness, and constant devotion to duty, these men have endurance, resourcefulness, and constant devotion to duty.
+These men have won fame that will endure in the history of the Plains.
+Tireless as the Indian, knowing their traits, characteristics, and habits; reading the secrets of the Plains like an open book, careless of personal danger, and accustomed to loneliness, they remained on the skirmish line of civilization, and of many of them the fate is unknown.

 A Few Whose Fame will Endure

 The scouts of the frontier were numerous, yet only a few proved valuable in actual service.
 Those who rose out of the ruck did so through sheer ability and have been honored in the reports of the army officers they guided in arduous campaigns of war or exploration.
 They became famous throughout the length and breadth of the frontier.
 The reports of John Fremont lifted Kit Carson from obscurity; Custer made the fame of California Joe; Merritt and Carr gave widespread to the reputations of Wild Bill and Buffalo Bill.
 The names of these few Plains celebrities now belong to their country’s history.